calebong/calebong.github.io/index.md

        has rallied 24.5% and the S&amp;P 500
         SPX,
         +0.14%
-       has advanced 27.6%., The U.S. has started shipping some doses of the recently authorized COVID-19 antivirals developed by Pfizer and Merck.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          , Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
+       has advanced 27.6%.                                                                                                                                                                                                                                                                                                                                                                                                 , Shares of FuelCell Energy Inc. undefined sank 5.1% toward 13-month low in premarket trading Wednesday, after the fuel cell technology company reported a wider-than-expected fiscal fourth-quarter loss as revenue surprisingly declined.
+The net loss for the quarter to Oct.
+31 was $24.98 million, or 7 cents a share, after a loss of $19.66 million, or 8 cents a share, in the year-ago period.
+The number of shares outstanding increased to a weighted average of 366.67 million from 236.38 million.
+The FactSet consensus for per-share losses was 3 cents.
+Total revenue dropped 18.0% to $13.94 million, while the FactSet consensus called for 28% increase to $21.77 million.
+The decline in revenue was driven by a $5.6 million, or 102% decline, in service agreements and license revenue to negative $0.1 million, while the FactSet consensus was for a 22% increase to $6.6 million.
+The company said the backlog was largely unchanged.
+"Looking forward, we are focused on executing against our existing project backlog, while simultaneously increasing our annualized production rate, repositioning our brand for the future and building the next generation sales structure," said Chief Executive Jason Few.
+The stock has tumbled 47.5% this year, while the S&amp;P 500 undefined has climbed 27.4%., Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
 You can follow him on Twitter @TomiKilgore. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.bbc.co.uk/news/technology-59818796?at_medium=RSS&amp;at_campaign=KARANGA </td>